 It’s useful to examine how others have approached change and transition.
-In this post, we’ll look at the change management lessons from Microsoft and Apple, two of the world’s biggest companies.
+In this post, an Apple change management case study, we’ll examine the change management lessons from Microsoft and Apple.

-Both behemoth companies of the tech industry have recently undergone significant leadership changes in the last six years and the companies have changed significantly.
+The reason to conduct a case study of these companies is both have undergone significant leadership changes in the last six years and the direction, scope, and culture of the companies have changed significantly.

 The divergence of the fortunes of Apple and Microsoft highlights perfectly the growth potential achievable from a combined approach of change and innovation.

 Both Microsoft and Apple are great companies with huge customer loyalty and fantastic products.